coljac/fumbbl_stats/README.md

 After activating the plugin a new menu option should appear.
 Enter the group and tournament ids in the box and save them.

+The table will have a CSS class of "fumbbltable" by default.
+You need to add that to your own styles if you want to tweak it, or change the table class with the config option specified.

 ## Caching the data

 Rendering a single table might require fetching a dozen pages from Fumbbl.com, so for reasons of speed and politeness it's highly encouraged to cache these results for a period of time.
 By default, the cache lasts for a day.
 However, you might want to set a longer value and clear it at the end of the round if you have a round-robin style of league.